 I was worried they would miss the crowns too much, but they really enjoyed the medals.
 They did point out to me that the grades looked like they had come in 5th, 8th, and 11th place in their events—oops, didn’t think of that!

 You can tell we’ve been watching a lot of Olympics at our house…

-Bria and her Michael Phelps face.
+My oldest daughter and her Michael Phelps face.

 But for real, my girls were all super excited (and very nervous) to get going at school this year.

 She’s growing into a beautiful, thoughtful, talented, and poised young lady.
 She handled her first day in a new high school with grace—even though it literally has a thousand more kids in it than her high school back home.